E. Clark Stillman

 Ezra Clark Stillman (1907–1995) laid out the criteria for extracting and standardizing the vocabulary of Interlingua.
-In 1937, Stillman replaced William Edward Collinson as Director of Research at the International Auxiliary Language Association (IALA), which presented Interlingua to the public in 1951.
+In 1937, Stillman replaced William Edward Collinson as director of research at the International Auxiliary Language Association (IALA), which presented Interlingua to the public in 1951.

 Stillman, who favored a naturalistic approach to interlinguistics, rekindled trust in the impartiality of IALA's work.
 When World War II forced the Association to relocate to New York, Stillman established a new international staff there and led its intensive linguistic research until he obtained a position with the State Department in 1942.
 He was succeeded at IALA by Alexander Gode.

+Outside of his involvement in the IALA, he worked for the Belgian American Educational Foundation and collected rare books.
+He was also a partner in the rare book dealing company Lathrop C. Harper Inc. and his personal book collection was displayed in the Pierpoint Morgan Library.

 Stillman died in New York City after a long struggle with cancer.